 - Supported databases:

 - PostgreSQL 9.0 or later.

 - MySQL 5.0 or later.

+- On each machine that hosts Exchange OData Connector, you must install an ODBC driver for your chosen database.
+On Linux you must also install the unixODBC driver manager and configure the name and path of the ODBC driver in the unixODBC odbcinst.ini configuration file.

 - If you use PostgreSQL, you must set the PostgreSQL ODBC driver setting MaxVarChar to 0 (zero).
 If you use a DSN, you can configure this parameter when you create the DSN.
 Otherwise, you can set the MaxVarcharSize parameter in the connection string.